Ever wonder if the money you have in the bank is safe? Check out this article to learn about how the CDIC insures your money.

 When Does a Limitation Period Start?

 If you owe unsecured money to a creditor, then your limitation period starts on the date you make your last payment.
-For example, if you live in Ontario and you make a payment to a creditor on April 15, 2016, but you don’t make any more payments after that.
-Your limitation period starts on April 15, 2016, and ends on April 15, 2018.
+For example, if you live in Ontario and you make a payment to a creditor on April 15 this year but you don’t make any more payments after that.
+Your limitation period starts on April 15 this year and ends two years after on April 15.

 It is possible to restart your limitation period (this is called re-aging debt, read this article for more information), by either making a payment or by making a written acknowledgment of the debt.
 If you’re trying to wait out your limitation period then avoid both of these things.
 You can’t however, restart a limitation period once it has expired.